Solaris Urbino 8,9 LE electric

 Solaris Urbino 8,9 LE electric is a low-entry electric city bus, that debuted in autumn 2011.
 It was produced by the company Solaris Bus & Coach S.A. from Bolechowo near Poznań.
 Its design is based on the Solaris Urbino 8,9 LE.
 It was the first electric bus manufactured in Poland.
-In Poland, it is in use in Ostrołęka, Cracow, Jaworzno, Ciechanow, Chodzież, Września, Katowice and Stalowa Wola.
+In Poland, it is in use in Ostrołęka, Kraków, Jaworzno, Ciechanów, Chodzież, Września, Katowice and Stalowa Wola.